 - The Chief Officer clarified that the Estates Department do not make decisions around which projects to invest in and that they respond to requests.
-She noted that the Assistant Medical Director had visited the hospital the previous week and that the Chief Executive was due to visit with the Chief Officer and that they were completely engaged with the project. - The Chair requested that the Chief Officer pick up the issues to ensure M Stevenson receives the necessary responses. - M Stevenson noted that she felt that there had been some unnecessary delays in response to the issues.
+She noted that the Assistant Medical Director had visited the hospital the previous week and that the Chief Executive was due to visit with the Chief Officer and that they were completely engaged with the project. - The Chair requested that the Chief Officer pick up the issues to ensure M Stevenson receives the necessary responses. - M Stevenson noted that she was not satisfied with the response and felt that there had been some stonewalling.